Bert Bellamy

 Herbert Bellamy (7 April 1896 – 16 November 1978) was an English professional footballer who played as a wing half in the Football League for Watford, Swansea Town, and Brentford.
 He later managed Wellingborough, and in the Netherlands, and Finland.

 Personal life

 Herbert was born in Kettering, the son of Edward Bellamy and Allen Barnes.
 He was married to Daisy York and had a daughter, Lucy Florence, and two sons, Herbert and Robert.
-Bellamy served in the British Army during the First World War before start of his professional career, served again during the Second World War with rank of sergeant, and after retirement from play ran a pub in Folkestone, Kent.
+Bellamy served in the British Army during the First World War before start of his professional career, served again during the Second World War with rank of sergeant, and after retirement from soccer play, he ran a pub in Folkestone, Kent.